|

 and Bohr to accept the fact that transmutation, i.e., nuclear

-change, occurs only from high energy reactions and cannot be stimulated
+change, occurs only from high energy reactions and cannot be

-expect from a chemical reaction.
+what one would expect from a chemical reaction.

-In 1989, 1 was asked to view a phenomenon witnessed for over thirty
+In 1989, 1 was asked to view a phenomenon witnessed for over

-plus numerous other elements from recorded reactions.
+rhodium from silver, plus numerous other elements from recorded

 Prior to publication, I pondered the implications the book and